 To learn more about Google Analytics, click here.

-Hevo Data is a No-code Data Pipeline that offers a fully managed solution to set up data integration from 100+ data sources (including 30+ free data sources) like Google Analytics to numerous Business Intelligence tools, Data Warehouses, or a destination of choice.
+Hevo Data is a No-code Data Pipeline that offers a fully managed solution to set up data integration from 150+ data sources like Google Analytics, etc., to numerous Business Intelligence tools, Data Warehouses, or a destination of choice for free.
 It will automate your data flow in minutes without writing any line of code.
 Its fault-tolerant architecture makes sure that your data is secure and consistent.
 Hevo provides you with a truly efficient and fully automated solution to manage data in real-time and always have analysis-ready data.

 Let’s look at Some Salient Features of Hevo: